 Restoration of wood inside a house, such as in a bathroom, a door threshold or the inner part of a window sill, should be done with Smith's Cold Weather Formula rather than Smith's Warm Weather Formula when the house is occupied, due to the much milder odor and more rapid solvent vapor dissipation of this version.

 Nighttime temperatures are usually much less than daytime temperatures and so night provides less progress towards full cure than day.
 This makes Smith's Cold Weather Formula valuable when the daytime temperatures are in the 50° F ~ 60° F range and/or night temperatures are in the 30° F ~ 40° F range.

-Please call us directly for a retailer near you
+Please call us directly for U.S. retailer near you.

 Buy CPES in Europe (send email)